 Batman 1960 TV Series

 King Tut first made his appearance in Batman lore as one of the many guest star villains that appeared in the 1960s Adam West Batman series.
 Portrayed by portly comedic actor Victor Buono, King Tut was billed as a gentle, much-beloved professor of Egyptology at Yale University named William Omaha McElroy.
 Considering that Yale continued to employ Professor McElroy regardless of how many times he turned into the villain King Tut, he must have been an extraordinary teacher and researcher.
+On the other hand, despite the fact he was a professor at Yale, he always confined his arch-criminal activities as King Tut to Gotham City instead and never once endangered Yale itself nor his home state of Connecticut.
 Although he lacked conventional good looks, he was said to inspire crushes from a number of his students, something which befuddled him when he was Professor McElroy and alternately delighted him and annoyed him when he was King Tut.

 After suffering a blow to the head during a peace rally turned violent, the professor would take on the moniker of the famous Egyptian king.
 Most episodes would resolve themselves by Tut receiving another blow to the head and him reverting back to his meek professorial self.
 No matter what precautions his meek self would take, he always would get a bonk on the head, and he would always revert to normal at the end deeply ashamed of what just happened.
 Of all the villains in the 60's show, King Tut was the only one who was genuinely not responsible for his actions and therefore one of the few that one could sympathize with.